axisgroup/evaluation-toolkit/2.Determining-what-to-measure/README.md

 - Is there a variety of chart types?
 - Do the visualizations lend themselves to interesting and exciting insights?

+### Memorability
+- After visiting the site, can a user remember enough to use it effectively in future visits?

 ## References:
 https://docs.google.com/presentation/d/1KxPdkCXFppFRvTNw04feZEBKa_acaJqFyZGx4mptOLI/edit#slide=id.g69bb1bfae_02